karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

  * Deep GP

 ### Why this is cool
-Our primary goal is to scale up GPs to make it possible to apply GPs to many such applications useful for big data.
-GPs are becoming more and more popular for big data since not only they provide accurate predictions but they also tell us how confident we should be about our prediction (aka uncertainty quantification) and that whether we have selected the right model (aka model selection).
-These issues are even more relevant in the era of big data since the amount of noise also increases with the amount of data.
-Recent work extends the use of GPs beyond regression and classification, to a wide range of appliations from numerical optimization to recommendation system and even to deep networks, making GPs a popular choice.
-The main bottleneck in these applications is scalability and we want to make easy-to-use scalable code which will help the use of GPs for the machine learning community even more.
+Our primary goal is to scale up GPs to use them in "big data" applications.
+GPs are becoming more and more popular for big data because they provide both accurate predictions, tell us how confident we should be about our prediction (aka uncertainty quantification) and also whether we have selected the right model (aka model selection).
+With big data comes big noise, so these issues are becoming ever more relevant.
+Recently GPs are a popular choice beyond regression and classification for a wide range of appliations from numerical optimization to recommendation system and even to deep networks.
+The main bottleneck in these applications is scalability.
+Therefore, we want you to write easy-to-use, scalable code which will help the machine learning community to use GPs.

 ### Useful ressources
  * [GPflow using Tensorflow](https://github.com/GPflow/GPflow)